jonfriskics/PythonFlask-JobBoard/tasks.md

 - `date`
 - `review`

-For the `Create Review` button to work add an `href` that points to the individual employer page.
+For the `Create Review` button to work, add an `href` that points to the individual employer page.

 # Module 06 - Add Jobs